Babeș-Bolyai University

 Babeș-Bolyai University is the largest Romanian university with about 50,000 students.
 It offers study programmes in Romanian, Hungarian, German, English, and French (as well as a smaller number of programmes at the Master's level taught in Spanish, Italian, and Japanese).
 The university was named, following the fusion in 1959 of the Romanian and Hungarian-language universities in Cluj, after two prominent scientists from Transylvania, the Romanian bacteriologist Victor Babeș and the Hungarian mathematician János Bolyai.
-It is one of the five members of the Universitaria Consortium (the group of elite Romanian universities).
+It is one of the five members of the Universitaria Consortium (the group of elite Romanian universities, including UAIC, UB, ASE and UVT).

 UBB is affiliated to the International Association of Universities, Guild of European Research-Intensive Universities, Eutopia, the Santander Group, the Agence universitaire de la Francophonie and the European University Association.
-Likewise, UBB signed the Magna Charta Universitatum and concluded partnerships with 210 universities in 50 countries, and it is widely considered one of the most prestigious in Eastern Europe.
+Likewise, UBB signed the Magna Charta Universitatum and concluded partnerships with 210 universities in 50 countries.
 The Babeș-Bolyai University is classified as an advanced research and education university by the Ministry of Education.